At Rush, you will be cared for by our experts, who have pioneered IVC filter removal for challenging cases and have an excellent success rate.

 - Increased risk of blood clots, particularly in the legs

-- Pieces of the device breaking and spreading throughout the body via the blood vessels and traveling to the lungs
+- Pieces of the device breaking and spreading throughout the body via the blood vessels and traveling to the heart or lungs

 - Damage to the placement site or associated infection